 - One 750-milliliter bottle dry red wine

-- 3 tablespoons double-concentrate tomato paste (or substitute 4 1/2 tablespoons regular tomato paste)
+- 3 tablespoons double-concentrate tomato paste (or substitute 4 1/2 tablespoons store-bought or homemade tomato paste

 - 2 bay leaves